8 cool dinosaurs that are cool

 - Famous for being famous

 - Fantastic hunter

 T-Rex lived in the Cretacious Period, about 85-65 million years ago.
-Unlike Marc Bolan T-Rex did not have a huge addiction to Colombian marching powder, which is lucky as it might well have had delusions of its own grandeur, and have got paranoid about other contenders like Allosaurus.
+Unlike Marc Bolan, T-Rex did not suffer from an addiction to Colombian marching powder, which is lucky as it might well have had delusions of its own grandeur and have got paranoid about other contenders like Allosaurus.
 It lived in a humid, semi-tropical environment, in open forests with nearby rivers and in coastal forested swamps.
-Nice!
+Mmm.
+Swamps.

-Everyone says we don’t know what dinosaurs’ skins were like – well, in some instances we do.
+Everyone has been saying for a while that we don’t know what dinosaurs’ skins were like – well, in some instances we do.
 Fossilized specimens of T. rex’s rough, scaly skin have been found and it was bumpy, like an alligator’s skin, and has been described as “lightly pebbled”.
 We just can’t be sure what colour it was.

 Until recently, everyone thought that T-Rex was the largest theropod until they discovered the Giganotosaurus and Carcharodontosaurus.
 Poor T-Rex.
 However, T-Rex has great charisma and cinematic presence, and was also a wonderful hunter (sharp sight because of the large visual lobes in its brain, good depth perception and it had a huge area in the brain for processing odours).
 So if you were hiding under a log and not moving it would probably be able to smell your presence and location.
 Ah, well.